oracle/oracle-database-operator/docs/sharding/provisioning/user-defined-sharding/udsharding_provisioning_by_cloning_db_from_gold_image_across_ads.md

-# Provisioning Oracle Globally Distributed Database with User-Defined Sharding by cloning database from your own Database Gold Image across Availability Domains(ADs)
+# Provisioning Oracle Sharded Database with User Defined Sharding by cloning database from your own Database Gold Image across Availability Domains(ADs)

 **IMPORTANT:** Make sure you have completed the steps for [Prerequsites for Running Oracle Sharding Database Controller](../../README.md#prerequsites-for-running-oracle-sharding-database-controller) before using Oracle Sharding Controller.

-In this test case, you provision the Oracle Globally Distributed Database topology with User-Defined Sharding while provisioning the Catalog and Shard Databases by cloning from an existing Oracle Database Gold Image created earlier.
+In this test case, you provision the Oracle Database sharding topology with User Defined Sharding while provisioning the Catalog and Shard Databases by cloning from an existing Oracle Database Gold Image created earlier.

 This use case applies when you want to provision the database Pods on a Kubernetes Node in any availability domain (AD), which can also be different from the availability domain (AD) of the Block Volume that has the Oracle Database Gold Image provisioned earlier.

-Choosing this option takes substantially less time during the Oracle Globally Distributed Database Topology setup across ADs.
+Choosing this option takes substantially less time during the Oracle Database Sharding Topology setup across ADs.

 NOTE: